RAM AND THE HE-GOAT

 bit of a working knowledge of eschatology (the study of end-time events).
 The

-take place just prior to the
+take place just before the

 Second Coming of the Lord Jesus Christ.
 As we have it in I